Foreign company branch set up in KSA

 Commercial – SAR30 million and a commitment to invest a minimum of SAR200 million over the first 5 years (for 100% foreign ownership)

 Certain activities require a Saudi partner/shareholder or are for Saudi nationals only – This list is issued by MISA and can be subject to amendments.
-Speak to your contact at PRO Partner Group for more information on specific activities, share capitals and local ownership requirements.
+Speak to your contact at Sovereign PPG for more information on specific activities, share capitals and local ownership requirements.

 Branches must set aside minimum 10% net profits until the statutory reserve reaches 30% of the branch’s original capital.

-What are the documents required to set up a KSA foreign company branch?
+Documents required to set up a KSA foreign company branch

 1. Ministry of Commerce and Industry (MOCI) registration.